adinaclaudia/k8s-workshop/namespaces/namespaces.md

 ## Namespaces

 Namespaces isolate groups and the resources they have access to work with.
+The only resources that are not in a namespaces are nodes and persistent volumes (and namespaces themselves).

 * *default* namespace is where all resources are assumed, unless specified otherwise
 * *kube-public* namespace is readable by all, even if not authenticated